 - Usage terms:

-- The copyright status of A heroic battle of the Cossack Kozma Kriuchkov with 11 Germans is unknown.
+- We have been unable to locate the copyright holder for A heroic battle of the Cossack Kozma Kriuchkov with 11 Germans.
 Please contact firstname.lastname@example.org with any information you have regarding this item.

 - Article by: